 What Causes the “4 Month Sleep Regression”?

-4 months after birth is the very busy moment for most newborns.
-The baby’s sleep is going to undergo a series of changes during this period, and it is better to know the reasons before you try to manage it well.
+4 months after birth is a hectic moment for most newborns.
+The baby’s sleep will undergo a series of changes during this period, and it is better to know the reasons before you try to manage it well.

-Before your baby reaches to the point of 4 months, he or she is likely to fall into non-REM sleep immediately when falling asleep.
+Before your baby reaches the point of 4 months, they are likely to fall into non-REM sleep immediately when falling asleep.
 It explains why you can nurse or even rock the baby, but they do not wake up easily.

 It is also the reason why they can fall asleep almost everywhere.
-It makes everything simple and convenient for you to see them sleep in your car seat or the stroller, as you just want a walk.
+It makes everything simple and convenient for you to see them sleep in your car seat or the stroller as you want a walk.

 But everything would change permanently around 4 months after birth.
 They become more similar to us – adults – the way of sleeping.
 Non-REM deep sleep does not occur immediately after they fall asleep.